How To Install Vinyl Decking Properly

-You want it to be fairly liquid so that it naturally self levels any depressions, knot holes, nail holes etc.
+You want it to be reasonably liquid so that it naturally self levels any depressions, knot holes, nail holes, etc.

 Use a 12" wide trowel and pay particular attention to the ground down areas between the sheets of plywood.

-Once it cures you are ready to install vinyl decking membrane over top.
+Once it cures, you are ready to install the vinyl decking membrane over the top.

 Apply Adhesive To Plywood